A thematic history of AQA

 Story Sharing and Public Engagement

 Inspiring narratives abound in all corners of the AQA community, where people representing a broad spectrum of backgrounds support one another to live authentically.
-Led by Ian Baker, AQA's public engagement project seeks to facilitate the sharing of these stories among AQA participants and the broader community.
+AQA's public engagement project seeks to facilitate the sharing of these stories among AQA participants and the broader community.

 AQA's strategic intent is to scale our impact through pursuing three strategic imperatives, namely: